Thermal electrons in the radio afterglow of relativistic tidal disruption event ZTF22aaajecp/AT2022cmc: Modelling

 We fit the model described to the entire data set \citep{2022Natur.612..430A, 2023MNRAS.521..389R} using \textsc{emcee} \citep{emcee}.
 Motivated by theory and particle-in-cell simulations, we fix the microphysical parameters and fit for the hydrodynamics of the outflow.
 We fix $\epsilon_{\rm{T}} = 0.4$ \citep{2013ApJ...771...54S, 2024PhRvL.132z5201V} and $\epsilon_{\rm{e}} = 0.1$ in the case of a relativistic shock \citep{2013ApJ...771...54S, 2017MNRAS.472.3161B}.
 We also fix the fraction of the energy in the magnetic fields $\epsilon_{\rm{B}} = 0.1$ \citep{2013ApJ...771...54S} which is similar to $\epsilon_{\rm{e}} = 0.1$ because the magnetic fields are self-amplified by the shock, and the instabilities that amplify the magnetic field would saturate once they start feeding back on the shock.
 This implies that the amplified magnetic field should have approximately comparable (or slightly less) energy than other components of the shock.
-For the parameters we fit, all had flat priors: \begin{itemize} \item post shock velocity $(\Gamma\beta)_{\rm{sh}}$ [$0.0$, $10.0$] allowing for some power law deceleration: $\alpha_{\rm{(\Gamma\beta)_{sh}}}$ [$0.0$, $4.0$]), as well as $l_{\rm{dec}}$ [$0.0$, $8.0$] which relates the instantaneous shock velocity to the shock radius\footnote{The lab frame radius $R = l_{\rm{dec}} \sqrt{1 + (\Gamma\beta)_{\rm{sh}}^{2}} (\Gamma\beta)_{\rm{sh}} c (1+z) t$ where $t$ is the lab frame time.}, \item the number density of the environment $\log(n)$ [$-3.0$, $0.0$]): assuming a power law profile away from the black hole $k$ [$0.0$, $4.0$], \item the non-thermal electron energy spectral index $p$ [$2.0$, $3.5$]. \end{itemize}
+For the parameters we fit, all had flat priors: \begin{itemize} \item post shock velocity $(\Gamma\beta)_{\rm{sh}}$ [$0.0$, $10.0$] allowing for some power law deceleration: $\alpha_{\rm{(\Gamma\beta)_{sh}}}$ [$0.0$, $4.0$]), as well as $l_{\rm{dec}}$ [$0.0$, $8.0$] which relates the instantaneous shock velocity to the shock radius\footnote{The lab frame radius $R = l_{\rm{dec}} \sqrt{1 + (\Gamma\beta)_{\rm{sh}}^{2}} (\Gamma\beta)_{\rm{sh}} c (1+z) t$ where $t$ is the lab frame time.}, \item the number density of the environment $\log(n)$ [$-3.0$, $0.0$]): assuming a power law profile away from the black hole $k$ [$0.0$, $4.0$], \item the non-thermal electron energy spectral index $p$ [$2.0$, $3.5$]. \end{itemize} Our \textsc{emcee} run used 32 walkers and ran the chains for ${>}$10000 steps to increase the chance of convergence.
+Figure \ref{fig:spherical} shows the model with the posteriors of our \textsc{emcee} run overlaid our data along side that from \citet{2022Natur.612..430A} and \citet{2023MNRAS.521..389R}.
+The top panel of Figure \ref{fig:spherical} shows the light curves at 101.75, 15.5, 5 and 1.28\,GHz.
+The model agrees well with the shape of the 101.75, 15.5 and 5\,GHz light curves.
+However, it struggles to match with the earliest high frequency data and cannot recreate the lowest (1.28\,GHz) light curve.
+The bottom panel of Figure \ref{fig:spherical} shows the SEDs at 24, 160, 370 and 910 days with the model evaluated at the same time steps.
+The model reproduces the observed steep spectral index at sub-mm frequencies and shows evidence for the spectrum becoming more shallow at later times.
+It is demonstrated more clearly here that the model tends to underpredict the flux density both at high frequencies and late times.